 Maisie hit the ballroom floor running, managing to secure a second place spot on the leaderboard in her first week on the dance floor.
 She followed it up with the top spot on the leaderboard in Week Two and third place in Week Three.

-And after surprisingly finding herself in the dance off in Week Four, Maisie bounced back in style the following weekend, with her memorable Salsa seeing her score 27 points – putting her in second place behind only Jamie and his partner Karen.
+After surprisingly finding herself in the dance off in Week Four, Maisie bounced back in style the following weekend, with her memorable Salsa seeing her score 27 points – putting her in second place behind only Jamie and his partner Karen.

 The routine, danced to Better When I’m Dancing by Meghan Trainor, had all three judges unanimous in their praise.
 However, it wasn’t enough to save Maisie from her second dance-off.